The History of Winter Gardens

 Although I wish I had space for a winter garden on to itself it’s easier to have a few plants in the garden that can shine in the winter.
 For Public and Botanical gardens that can budget a large conservatory outdoor winter gardens or a winter border allow their patrons to get a similar enjoyment from the winter.
 The newest generation of winter gardens are growing in popularity as winters become more tempered and plants from warmer climates can be used.
 In 1979 the first of its kind winter garden was established at The University of Cambridge’s Botanical Garden.

-See also How to Design a Sloping Garden
+See also Garden Design - How to Plan Your Garden and Make a Garden Project?

 Once the conservation mentality found in homes during WWII subsided interest in ornamental plants increased.
 During this post war period the way homeowners used their gardens evolved.
 During the war gardens where for supporting ones family with vegetables crops, but post-war people began growing more flowers.
 With produce being the main goal of growing a garden before the focus tended to shed light on the summer months, even when people started growing flowers after the war the trend of thinking about the garden continued to focus on the summer.
 With the increase interest in gardening magazines and books, winter gardening began to receive more exposure and the trend began to grow.
 Those plants that found prominence in the 19th century conservatories finally began to take their home in second half of 20th century home gardens.
 Winter gardens like any other trend eventually became stagnant by the 1970’s winter gardens typically consisted of evergreens and heather.
 While evergreens and heather can be beautiful only utilizing to areas of the plant landscape will limit the creativity of a winter garden.
 The two plants are very static during winter months and a garden utilizing them alone has turned static summer gardens into static winter gardens.
 Luckily we have evolved out of the days of strictly evergreens and heather and today’s gardener utilizes winter flowering bulbs, perennials, and uses shrubs for their winter interest.
 Today’s winter gardens evolve through the seasons as points of interest can rotate throughout a garden and plants have more than one period of interest to bring to the table.